mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-03-23-our-hindu-wedding-day-one/index.md

 ---
-blog: shalveena.com
+title: "Our Hindu Wedding - Day One"
+date: "2014-03-23"
 categories:
-- journal
+  - "journal"
-date: "2014-03-23"
-title: Our Hindu Wedding - Day One
 ---

 Two days before the actual wedding day, Max and I could not see each other any more until the wedding day.